zannloo/tp/docs/DeveloperGuide.md

    Java `11` or above installed.
 2. The system should work on both 32-bit and 64-bit environments.
 3. ProfBook Jar size should not exceed 100MB.
+4. ProfBook should be capable of running on various local environments without dependencies on external servers or services.

 **Performance requirements:**
 1. Should be able to hold up to 1000 Students/Groups without a noticeable sluggishness in performance for typical usage.
 2. ProfBook should be able to respond in less than 0.5 seconds.

+**Reliability Requirements**:
+1. Should not lose any data if application is closed through external means (i.e. not using exit command or exit button).

 **Quality requirements:**
 1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be